-On May 28, 2019, the Company announced that the TSX-V provided final approved for the Skyrun acquisition and change of business to a technology issuer.
+On May 28, 2019, the Company announced that the TSX Venture Exchange ("TSX-V") provided final approval for the acquisition of Skyrun Technology Corp. ("Skyrun") and change of business to a technology issuer.
 To reflect the transformation into the technology sector, the Company changed its name to "Interlapse Technologies Corp."
 The Company also completed a non-brokered private placement of 2,210,000 common shares at \$0.50 per share for gross proceeds of \$1,105,000.
 The common shares issued under this private placement are subject to resale restrictions for a period of four months from the closing date.
 The proceeds of this funding will be used to further advance the development of coincurve.com and planned international expansion.
-Wayne Chen also joined the Board of Directors and the executive team of the Company is as follows: